ronliruonan/javascript/cn/README.md

 **[⬆ back to top](#table-of-contents)**

-## Comparison Operators & Equality
+## 比较运算符和判等 / Comparison Operators & Equality

   <a name="comparison--eqeqeq"></a><a name="15.1"></a>
   - [15.1](#comparison--eqeqeq) Use `===` and `!==` over `==` and `!=`. eslint: [`eqeqeq`](https://eslint.org/docs/rules/eqeqeq.html)